 The Fall could also be seen as a veiled connection between two people.
 I didn’t say that well.
 It could be an attempt at two people connecting intimately and without the flaws of our false pretenses.
 Still didn’t say that well.
 The Fall could be a discussion of two people’s attempts at true connection, by bypassing the flaws of pride and hubris that normal keep two true selves from actually connecting.
 A little better?

 Consider this.
 In the epic story that Roy tells, almost everyone wears a mask.
 This is a metaphor for the masks that each of us wear walking around each day.
-You might be the “tough guy”, I might be “the intellectual”, she might be “gorgeous”, he might be “the rich playboy”… whatever.
+You might be the “tough guy,” I might be “the intellectual,” she might be “gorgeous,” he might be “the rich playboy”…whatever.
 We play these parts to keep anyone from getting close to the real usses (how would one pluralize us? gah.) that hide beneath those masks.
-But it is Alexandria that goes without the mask because of her child like innocence, attempting to get beneath our masked hero’s fake exterior.
-To draw close to the real true Roy that can only be seen through the vantage of the story that he is telling.
+But it is Alexandria who goes without the mask because of her child-like innocence, attempting to get beneath our masked hero’s fake exterior.
+To draw close to the real true Roy who can only be seen through the vantage of the story that he is telling.

 It’s almost like a universal problem that you and I have.
 We meet in a bar, how do we have a real conversation, or a real connection, beyond a protected fake and self interested one?
 How do you drop your guard, and communicate what you really feel, and how do I receive it without jeopardizing you and your vulnerability?
 And vice versa?
 Even among soul mates I would argue it’s nigh on impossible.
 But through the veil of the story Roy and Alexandria are able to converse about truths that are impossible to really discuss.
 Alexandria and the death of her father.
 Roy and the loss of his legs.
 Alexandria and her care for this man she’s just met.
 Roy and his determination to commit suicide.
 All were easily discussed at a remove.
 All were important and treated with care under the guise of a story.